-Follow all of the instructions the studio gives you for caring for your tattoo.
+Follow the instructions the studio gives you for caring for your tattoo.
 To make sure it heals properly:

-- Keep a bandage on the area for 24 hours.
+- Keep a bandage on the area for 24 hours, or as directed.

 - Avoid touching the tattooed area and don't pick at any scabs that may form.